tytydraco/yessleep/out/Theres_a_god_in_space_and_it_wont_let_me_die.md

 “Or we wouldn’t die, only god knows what happens when you enter one of those things”

-“Sure, but we might still do something no humans even done before”
+“Sure, but we might still do something no humans ever done before”

 It’s funny thinking the most hopeful I'd been in months was at the thought of getting sucked into a black hole.
 Phoebe didn’t share my sentiment.